danielhrisca/asammdf/README.md

 * matplotlib : as fallback for Signal plotting
 * cChardet : to detect non-standard unicode encodings
 * chardet : to detect non-standard unicode encodings
-* cryptography : for encrypted embbeded attachments (custom functionality supported only by this library; not specified in the MDF format spec)

 # Benchmarks